To view all teams in your Age, click Teams then Age.

 It shall be the responsibility of the Game Official (Field Coordinator) in charge of the play-off location to verify that a proper AYSO Registration Form and Player I.D. card for each participating player is present.

 Each Region hosting Tournament play shall be responsible for properly preparing the playing fields used in their respective region to ensure the utmost player safety.
 The region shall supply the goals, nets and corner flags for their respective field(s).

 Field set-up and take-down shall be the responsibility of the hosting Region, but may in some cases be shared by other regions.
 Generally, the teams participating in the last game of the day takes down the goals.

 Each coach is responsible for cleaning up the general area after their game(s).

-No dogs or pets of any kind are allowed at the fields.
+No dogs, pets or animal of any kind is allowed at the fields.
+ONE POINT WILL BE DEDUCTED FROM THE TEAM POINTS FOR FAILURE TO REMOVE ANIMAL IN A TIMELY MANNER.
 Use of any tobacco product, drugs or alcoholic beverages is prohibited within the field area at the game site.